Troublemaker Studios

-Troublemaker Studios is a film production company founded and owned by filmmaker Robert Rodriguez and producer Elizabeth Avellán.
-The company is based in Austin, Texas and is at the former site of the Robert Mueller Municipal Airport.
+Troublemaker Studios is an American independent production company founded and owned by filmmaker Robert Rodriguez and producer Elizabeth Avellán.

+The company is based in Austin, Texas, and is at the former site of the Robert Mueller Municipal Airport.
 It shares space with Austin Studios, which is managed by the Austin Film Society, and houses production offices, sound stages and the largest green screen in Texas.

-The company's visual effects division, Troublemaker Digital, is also located at the site, and uses six-core AMD Opteron processors and FirePro graphics accelerators on many of its productions.
-A second facility, Troublemaker Sound, is located in the hill country outside Austin.
-It provides post-production sound and editing facilities, including a mixing and dubbing sound stage powered by a large Pro Tools installation, and a full Avid Unity-based editing system.

-In the 1990s and 2000s, it had an alliance with Dimension Films to produce projects for the studio, with most of them becoming hit films and their box office successes.
-The company made its breakthrough with its first franchise being that of Spy Kids.
-On August 12, 2021, the company had signed a deal with HBO and HBO Max.

-Los Hooligans Productions
+Background

 The company was founded in 1991 as Los Hooligans Productions, taking its name from Rodriguez's own comic strip, Los Hooligans, which he wrote and illustrated for three years while attending the University of Texas at Austin.
 Rodriguez chose the name so fans of the strip would recognize it when they saw his films.
+Since the 1990s, the studio has partnered with distributor Dimension Films on numerous projects; including the From Dusk till Dawn films and Once Upon a Time in Mexico, the third film in the Mexico Trilogy.

 The company was reincorporated as Troublemaker Studios in 2000.
+2001's Spy Kids, a family-oriented film, was considered the studio's first breakthrough hit.
+It has since spawned a long-running media franchise, including sequels and an animated series.

+On August 12, 2021, the company had signed a deal with HBO and its HBO Max streaming service.